ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCreateWin32SurfaceKHR.md

 Some Vulkan functions **may** call the `SendMessage` system API when interacting with a `VkSurfaceKHR` through a `VkSwapchainKHR`.
-In a multithreaded environment, calling `SendMessage` from a thread that is not the thread associated with `pCreateInfo`::`hwnd` will block until the application has processed the window message.
+In a multithreaded environment, calling `SendMessage` from a thread that is not the thread associated with `pCreateInfo->hwnd` will block until the application has processed the window message.
 Thus, applications **should** either call these Vulkan functions on the message pump thread, or make sure their message pump is actively running.
 Failing to do so **may** result in deadlocks.